jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 Ternary Operator (If-Then-Else)
 -------------------------------

 You can use the ternary operator for performing if-then-else conditional logic inside the expression.
-A minimal example is;
+A minimal example is:

 ``` csharp
 String aTrueString  = (String) ExpressionEvaluator.GetValue(null, "false ? 'trueExp' : 'falseExp'") // trueExp
 ```

 In this case, the boolean false results in returning the string value 'trueExp'.
-A less artificial example is shown below
+A less artificial example is shown below:

 ``` csharp
 ExpressionEvaluator.SetValue(ieee, "Name", "IEEE");